 The novel is written in a very peculiar style – it is full of invented slang, some of which the author has adapted from the Russian language.
 There is also a little political twist among the book’s themes – the author couldn’t resist shaming totalitarian governments for disrespecting human rights.
 Overall, the text is full of interesting details and the book is definitely a worthy read.

 You can get a good understanding of what the novel is about from this summary – feel free to use it to nail an essay or to get a taste of whether or not you would enjoy reading the book.
-But if you don't have time to finish reading all of this but still need that essay, use our writing service and get your paper in no time!
+But if you don't have time to finish reading all of this but still need that essay, use our graduate paper writing service and get your paper in no time!
 Get help with writing an essay for any topic you need from professionals.

 Characters in “A Clockwork Orange” Novel